MicrosoftDocs/sql-docs/azure-sql/database/maintenance-window.md

 Choosing a maintenance window for Azure SQL Database other than the default is currently available in the following regions, organized by purchasing model.

-The following table is for databases that do not have [zone-redundancy](high-availability-sla.md#zone-redundant-availability) enabled.
-For databases in an [Azure Availability Zone](high-availability-sla.md#zone-redundant-availability), see [the table for zone-redundant databases.](#ZR-maintenance-window-availability).
+The following table is for databases that are not [zone-redundant](high-availability-sla.md#zone-redundant-availability).
+For databases in an [Azure Availability Zone](high-availability-sla.md#zone-redundant-availability), see [the table for zone-redundant databases.](#ZR-maintenance-window-availability)

 | Azure Region | SQL Database: Hyperscale Premium-series and Premium-series memory optimized | All other Azure SQL Database purchasing models and tiers |
 |:---|:---|:---|:---|